U.S. flag

 This section contains excerpted1 information on gene-based dosing recommendations.
 Neither this section nor other parts of this review contain the complete recommendations from the sources.

-2016 Statement from the US Food and Drug Administration (FDA): Metoprolol is metabolized predominantly by CYP2D6, an enzyme that is absent in about 8% of Caucasians (poor metabolizers) and about 2% of most other populations.
-CYP2D6 can be inhibited by a number of drugs.
-Poor metabolizers and extensive metabolizers who concomitantly use CYP2D6 inhibiting drugs will have increased (several-fold) metoprolol blood levels, decreasing metoprolol's cardioselectivity.
+CYP2D6 is absent in about 8% of Caucasians (poor metabolizers) and about 2% of most other populations.
+CYP2D6 can be inhibited by several drugs.
+Poor metabolizers of CYP2D6 will have increased (several-fold) metoprolol blood levels, decreasing metoprolol's cardioselectivity.

 CYP2D6 Poor Metabolizers: